 Joint and arthritic pain:

 The Life Extension Foundation has corroborated evidence showing that resveratrol exerts natural anti-inflammatory effects.
 By blocking certain enzymes that cause cellular inflammation, resveratrol should in principle therefore help with conditions such as osteoarthritis in general ad joint pain in particular.
 Some reports of joint and Achilles tendon pain, as well as tendinitis, have however been documented in people taking resveratrol.
 Some tingling or numbness in the extremities have also been reported.
 If you experience these symptoms, you may want to stop taking resveratrol.

 Resveratrol and acne:

 Many supplements and drugs can cause acne, and Resveratrol is one of them, but only if you are taking a concentrated supplement.
-You may also witness that your acne will dissipate in time and may disappear altogether as your body adjusts.
+You may also witness that your acne will dissipate in time and may disappear altogether as your body adjusts to the supplement.

-Resveratrol’s estrogenic activity in the body has not yet adequately analyzed for the full extent of its potential side effects.
-Until that is done, women with various types of cancer and other estrogen-sensitive conditions do well to allow their doctors to counsel them in that regard.
+Resveratrol’s estrogenic activity in the body has not yet been adequately analyzed for the full extent of its potential side effects.
+Until that is done, women with various types of cancer and other estrogen-sensitive conditions should consult their doctors in that regard.